topeterk/HitCounterManager/README.md

 > * FileAccessFromFilesUrls (Set to **Enabled**)
 > * UniversialAccessFromFilesUrls (Set to **Enabled**, _but should also work when disabled_)
 > * WebSecurity (Set to **Disabled**, _but should also work when enabled_)

+#### Configuring Browser Source for Streamlabs OBS (SLOBS)
+Just check "Local file" and insert the HTML's filepath into the "Local File" field.
+> That said the path sould look simple like this: C:/MyHitCounter/Designs/HitCounterNumeric.html
+> Note: It was tested with the beta version 0.9.1, so the instruction *may* change in the release version.

 #### Using standalone Chrome browser
 When no data is displayed, there could be a problem with cross-domain security settings.
 This is because the HTMLs are rendered via file:// protocol instead of http://.
 Make sure to allow file access from files.